Packard Eight

-The Packard Eight was a luxury automobile produced by Packard between 1924 and 1936, and was an all new platform that took the top market position from the earlier Packard Twin Six which was first introduced in 1916.
-When it was introduced, it was designated as the Senior Packard until the company ended in the late 1950s.
+The Packard Eight was a luxury automobile produced by Packard between 1924 and 1936, returning for one last year in 1938.
+It was an all new platform that took the top market position from the earlier Packard Twin Six which was first introduced in 1916.
+When it was introduced, it was designated as the senior Packard.
+It remained so until the Super Eight and Custom Super Eight were introduced in the 1940s.

+History

-Packard's first eight cylinder engine was introduced as the Single Eight with two wheelbases offered in 136 in and 143 in, while sharing a naming convention with the junior Single Six.
+Packard's first eight-cylinder engine was introduced as the Single Eight with two wheelbases offered in 136 in and 143 in, while sharing a naming convention with the junior Single Six.